Bubka/2FAuth-Docs/docs/Usage/2fa-sharing.md

 Starting from v7, 2FAuth allows users to share their 2FA accounts with other users.
 This lets multiple people access an online service or website with a single user account that's protected by 2FA.
 It can make life easier in many situations, such as accessing a provider system for a whole team, managing a digital service for a family member who isn't very tech-savvy, or sharing access with a friend.

+The 2FA account sharing feature can be globally enabled or disabled by an administrator.
+See [Administration](/usage/administration/#2fa-sharing).

 ---

 ## What is shared